EricLBuehler/xlora/README.md

 - `PeftModel.set_use_trainable_adapters(use_trainable_adapters: bool)`
   - Set the trainability of the adapters.
 - `PeftModel.set_scaling_pass_value(self, value: Union[Number, None])`
   - Manually set the scalings to a specific value during the scaling pass, forever.
 Call this function with None to enable the default scalings.
-- `xlora.load_scalings_log(path: str, verbose: bool = False) -> List[torch.Tensor]`
-  - Load the scalings log, with awareness to the two types.
 - `PeftModel.get_use_trainable_adapters(self) -> bool`
   - Get the trainable or not trainable state of the adapters.
+- `PeftModel.get_scalings_log(self) -> List[Tensor]`
+  - Returns a list containing the scalings log.
+Editing the list does not change the underlying log.

 ## Installation
 Pending a pip release, `git clone` this repository and run `pip install -e .`.